 - Replace damaged shingles: If you spot damaged or missing shingles, have them replaced immediately to prevent leaks and further deterioration.

+Routine maintenance can also improve your chances of maintaining insurance eligibility for an older roof.
+Some insurance companies may request evidence that the roof has been properly cared for before approving claims or renewing coverage.
 Routine maintenance doesn’t just protect your home; it also shows your insurance company that you’ve taken steps to care for your roof, which can be helpful if you need to file a claim.
+Addressing minor repairs early may help extend the life of your roof and delay the need for a complete replacement.

 If your roof is 20 years old and showing significant signs of wear, it may be time for a roof replacement.
 You should consider replacing your roof if: